 *This post contains affiliate links, see my disclosure policy for more information.*

-Here are seven homeschooling approaches to get you started as you start your homeschooling journey, or maybe to help you clarity what they you are.
+Here are seven homeschooling approaches to get you started as you start your homeschooling journey, or maybe to help you clarify what they are.

 Eclectic